 Interns will receive a monthly salary of roughly 1350€ that fully covers living expenses, housing and health insurance.
 Interns also receive compensation for their travel costs.
 Expenses for visa matters (visa application fee, trips to the embassy, etc.) cannot be reimbursed.

 Since finding a suitable place can be difficult, the Internship Coordination Office will arrange affordable accommodation for you.

-Please note that due to the evolving pandemic and possible travel restrictions next year, we reserve our right to make changes to the programme including the deferral of the programme by one year in the event of unexpected developments.
+Please note that in the event of any unexpected developments (i.e. a global pandemic) and possible travel restrictions, we reserve our right to make changes to the programme including the deferral of the programme by one year.

 Max Planck Institute for Biological Cybernetics